-CLOUDSC First guess call of cloud scheme to determine preliminary entry profiles for u, v, T and q and the cloud detrainment term due to the parametrization of moist convective processes.
+CLOUDSC First guess call of cloud scheme to determine preliminary entry profiles for orographic gravity waves.

+GWDRAG_WMSS Computes the tendencies for u, v and T due to the parametrization of nonu, v, T and q and the cloud detrainment term due to the parametrization of moist convective processes.

-CUCALLN Interface to call CUMASTRN that controls the computation of the tendencies for cloud processes.
+CUCALLN Interface to call CUMASTRN that controls the computation of the tendencies for parametrization of the cloud processes.

-CLOUDSC Computes tendencies for u, v, T, q, a, l and i due to the parametrization of the
+CLOUDSC Computes tendencies for T, q, a, q{liq} , q{ice} , q{rain} and q{snow} due to the